jlem/Context/README.md

 * Except Ford UK doesn't show this because tuner trucks aren't as popular in the UK
 * All manufacturer pages in the UK show dates formatted as Day Month, Year
 * Admins can see all comments (including pending/soft-deleted) as well IP addresses associated with comments
+* However, let's pretend UK has privacy laws that prohibits displaying IP addresses to non-employees/owners
 * Moderators can see all public comments as well as see/approve pending comments
 * Regular users can only see publically visible comments